matterhorn-chat/matterhorn/README.md

 * Bottom: editing area for writing, editing, and replying to messages

 You can use built-in keybindings or `/cmd`-style commands to operate the client.
-To see available keybindings and commands, use the default binding of `F1` or run the `/help` command.
+Keybinding information may be obtained in a number of ways:

+* The `/help` command within Matterhorn.
+* The `F1` key within Matterhorn.
+* Running matterhorn with the `-k` argument for text keybindings
+* Running matterhorn with the `-K` argument for [Markdown keybindings](keybindings.md)

 Keybindings may include modifiers such as Control (indicated with a `C-` prefix) or Meta (indicated with a `M-` prefix).
 If your keyboard has an `Alt` key, that will work as `Meta`.
 If it does not, you may be able to configure your terminal to provide `Meta` via other means (e.g. iTerm2 on OS X can be configured to make the left Option key work as Meta).
 Keybindings can be customized in the configuration file; see `/help keybindings` for details.

 To join a channel, use the `/join` command to choose from a list of available channels.
 To create a channel, use `/create-channel`.
 To leave